flutter/flutter/sky/packages/sky/lib/widgets/README.md

-efficient (and less error-prone) than initializing that state during the component's constructor because parent executes the component's constructor each time the parent rebuilds even though the framework mounts only the first instance into the widget heiarchy.
+efficient (and less error-prone) than initializing that state during the component's constructor because parent executes the component's constructor each time the parent rebuilds even though the framework mounts only the first instance into the widget hierarchy.
 (Instead of mounting later instances, the framework passes them to the original instance in `syncFields` so that the first instance of the component can incorporate the values passed by the parent to the component's constructor.)